multiduplikator/mikrotik_blocklist/README.md

 Currently, this list updates every 3h - while working out what a good frequency would be.

-The following is ment as a reference for the blocklist sources, regex and basic mechanics - by no means should you cut, paste and run this in a production environement ... unless you add some proper error handling.
+The following is ment as a reference for the blocklist sources, regex and basic mechanics - by no means should you cut, paste and run this in a production environement ... unless you add some proper error handling amongst other bells and whistles.

 ### Aggregated blocklist for mikrotik (and others)